What is the Procedure for Marriage Certificate Attestation in Dubai?

-If you are a resident of the United Arab Emirates or work here, and were married in another country and now wish to bring your spouse into the country, you will need to adhere to certain legal procedures such as applying for a family visa, going for an interview and one of the most important of them all; getting your marriage certificate attested.
+If you are a resident of the Dubai or work here, and were married in another country and now wish to bring your spouse into the country, you will need to adhere to certain legal procedures such as applying for a family visa, going for an interview and one of the most important of them all; getting your marriage certificate attested.

-In the UAE, it is against the laws to live with your partner without getting married first, so it is very important that you provide proof of your marriage to the authorities before your spouse can actually come and live with you.
+In Dubai, it is against the laws to live with your partner without getting married first, so it is very important that you provide proof of your marriage to the authorities before your spouse can actually come and live with you.

 What Exactly is a Marriage Certificate?

 A marriage certificate is a legal document that serves as proof of marriage between two individuals.
 It is issued by a state authority after the marriage has been legally registered or even by a religious body such as the church or mosque.
 A marriage certificate states that the two people are legally married and should be recognized as being married in any other state or country as well.
 A marriage certificate will contain important details such as the name of the bride and groom, their respective addresses, the witnesses, the date and place of marriage, the officiator etc. It is important to have a marriage certificate as proof of the marriage and to get it attested for various purposes which are:

 - When applying for a family visa

 - In order to change the name on a passport or other legal documents